Brackett is in his third season as the head coach of the Hardin-Simmons men's basketball team.

 He was a four-year letterwinner at Hardin-Simmons and ranks among the school’s all-time leaders in assists, steals and games played.
 He was named academic all-conference three times and won the ASC’s sportsmanship award for men’s basketball in 2007.

 Brackett has a bachelor’s degree from Hardin-Simmons in education and has a master’s degree from Lamar University in educational administration.

 He is married to the former Rachel Cisneroz, who also played basketball at Hardin-Simmons.
-They have two children - Tyce and Jolee.
+They have three children - Tyce, Jolee and Eason.